I Don't Believe in Miracles (Sinitta song)

-"I Don't Believe In Miracles" is a song by American-British singer Sinitta.
-It was released in September 1988 as the first single from her second album, Wicked.
-This song was written and produced by Stock Aitken Waterman, and was a top 30 hit in UK and Ireland.
-This song was also her last single produced by Stock Aitken Waterman, as after this release, Sinitta moved away from working directly with them although she continued to record at PWL under the direction of mixmasters Pete Hammond, Phil Harding and Ian Curnow.
+"I Don't Believe In Miracles" is a song by American-British singer Sinitta, released in September 1988 by Fanfare Records as the first single from her second album, Wicked (1989).
+The song was written and produced by Stock Aitken Waterman, and was a top 30 hit in UK and Ireland.
+It was also her last single produced by Stock Aitken Waterman, as after this release, Sinitta moved away from working directly with them although she continued to record at PWL under the direction of mixmasters Pete Hammond, Phil Harding and Ian Curnow.

 Background and writing

 Sinitta disliked the song upon first hearing it, and ask not to record it, feeling its negative sentiment flew in the face of her upbeat stage persona.
 She also felt the lyric was at odds with her own spiritual beliefs, as she "does believe in miracles".
 However, noting that the song is a strong fan favourite, the singer now includes it in her live setlist.
 The track includes elements strongly reminiscent of the Third Movement of Symphony No. 5 by Finnish composer Jean Sibelius.